MichaelGrupp/maps/README.md

 You can change the pose of a map relative to the global origin in the aligned grid view.

 * Select the map that you want to move in the menu sidebar.
-* Enter values or move the map with the keyboard.
+* Enter values or move the map with the keyboard (after enabling "Move Map")
 * Poses can be exported to YAML files.
-* Optionally, use tools to make alignment easier, for example:
+* Optionally, use the tools to make alignment easier, for example:
    * make the texture of the maps transparent/colored using the blend settings
    * add fixed lenses in different areas of a large map